 How Angular and React work with DOM

-In both cases, there are additional features that are strongly recommended by their creators, but not necessary to use or understand during the development process.
-I'll describe them in next paragraphs.
+In both cases, there are additional features that are strongly recommended by the solutions’ creators – although not necessary to use or understand during the development process.
+I'll describe them in the following paragraphs.

 |is a larger framework||is a smaller library|